|

 one pink nipple, your toes curled to the other.

-you are god and I am your mother.
-Supple flesh,
+and I am your mother.
+Supple flesh, otherworldly

 the coins of my milk, drop for drop,